ServiceStackApps/typescript-server-events/README.md

 ### Node.js Server Events Configuration

-Whilst the environment is different the Server Events configuration remains largely the same, but instead of retrieving the connection info from Text boxes in a Web Page, it's instead retrieved from the queryString passed when the client App calls our `/listen` handler, e.g:
+Whilst the environment is different the Server Events configuration remains mostly the same, but instead of retrieving the connection info from Text boxes in a Web Page, it's instead retrieved from the queryString passed when the client App calls the `/listen` handler, e.g:

 ```ts
 "/listen": (req,res) => {